I shouted out, “Who killed the Kennedys?” When after all it was you and me. – Mick Jagger & Keith Richards

-It has continued on both the left (Kennedy was murdered because he was intent on withdrawing from Viet Nam.
-Consider the ongoing controversy of his National Security Memorandum # 263: http://www.history-matters.com/essays/vietnam/KennedyVietnam1971/KennedyVietnam1971.htm) and the right (he was more militaristic, more corrupt, more conservative and accomplished far less than Richard Nixon).
+It has continued on both the right (Kennedy, they say, was more militaristic, more corrupt, more conservative and accomplished far less than Richard Nixon) and the left (Kennedy, they say, was murdered because he was intent on withdrawing from Viet Nam.
+Consider the ongoing controversy of his National Security Memorandum # 263.

-Liberal mythmaking can be understood in the context of lost innocence and longing for the return of the King.
+We can understand liberal mythmaking about JFK in the context of lost innocence and longing for the return of the King.
 But a careful look at media articles around the 50th anniversary of the assassination reveals that the great majority of them continue to take the official narrative for granted and use various subtle means of demonizing critics.

-But the gatekeepers have their assignment, and it hasn’t changed for decades, despite the Committee’s conclusions.
-It is profoundly critical to the myth of American innocence that a so-called “troubled individual” killed Kennedy.
-The Lone Gunman has become another stock character in American myth, evoked whenever (several times in the past year alone) a mass shooting occurs – and, following it, every time, some pundit announces that “we’ve lost our innocence.”
-The stereotypical lone Gunman functions very specifically to divert our attention from the mass violence that we perpetrate daily upon the Third Word and upon our own children.
+The gatekeepers have their assignment, self-imposed or not, and it hasn’t changed for decades.
+It is absolutely essential to the myth of American innocence that a so-called “troubled individual” killed Kennedy.
+The Lone Gunman has become another stock character in American myth, evoked whenever (weekly in 2017) a mass shooting occurs – and, following it, every time, some pundit is sure to bloviate that “we’ve lost our innocence.”
+The stereotypical Lone Gunman functions very specifically to divert our attention from the mass violence that we perpetrate daily upon the Third Word and upon our own children.
 He is a fundamental cog in the establishment – and regular re-establishment – of our sense of innocence.

 Ironically, the Lone Gunman is the mirror opposite of the Western Hero, who, in dozens of movies) defeats the villains by himself, without the aid of the citizenry.
 High Noon is the classic example.
-Both of these Lone Gunmen, one directly and one in reverse) symbolize and teach our foundational values of American rugged individualism and the violent resolution of disputes.
+Both of these Lone Gunmen, one directly and one in reverse, symbolize and teach our foundational value of American rugged individualism – and, equally foundational – the resolution of disputes through extreme violence.

 In mythological terms, Dionysus causes cracks in the great walls of Thebes, and all the repressed parts of the psyche, all of the un-grieved ghosts of the past come roaring into the city, intent on revenge.

-Curiously, the Obama administration (like all administrations since that of Lyndon Johnson) continues to give ammunition to those who question the dominant narrative.
-As recently as 2010, a federal archivist stated that only about one percent of the five million pages had been withheld from public view.
-But that amounts to some 50,000 pages, and the Obama administration has done nothing to facilitate that process (http://www.alternet.org/story/155693/why_is_the_government_withholding_documents_about_jfk%27s_assassination).
+Curiously, the Obama administration (like all administrations since that of Lyndon Johnson) continued to give ammunition to those who question the dominant narrative.
+In 2010, a federal archivist stated that only about one percent of the five million pages of government files on the assassination had been withheld from public view.
+But that amounts to some 50,000 pages, and the Obama administration did nothing to facilitate that process.